KhiopsML/khiops-doc/docs/setup/nocode.md

-# Khiops Desktop (No Code)
+# The Khiops Desktop Application (No-Code Environment)

 ## Simplifying Data Science for Everyone

-Welcome to the Khiops Desktop Application download page.
+Welcome to the Khiops desktop application download page.
 Our intuitive, user-friendly desktop interface is designed for those who may not be familiar with Python or scikit-learn, as well as for users who prefer the convenience of a Graphical User Interface (GUI) for data manipulation.
-With Khiops Desktop, advanced data analytics is now just a few clicks away.
+With the Khiops desktop application, advanced data analytics is now just a few clicks away.

 ## Download & Installation

-To get started with the Khiops Desktop Application, follow the procedure appropriate for your operating system.
+To get started with the Khiops desktop application, follow the relevant procedure for your operating system.
 Please click on the relevant operating system after reading [README.txt][readme], [install.txt][install] and [whatsnew.txt][whatsnew]:

 [releases]: https://github.com/KhiopsML/khiops/releases
 [readme]: README.txt